HeliosLang/compiler/doc/06-minting_policy_scripts.md

 ```
 Note that this minting policy can't be used for burning.

+Let's use the script above to mint an NFT.
 Choose a good UTXO before compiling the minting policy.
 The UTXO must be large enough to cover the transaction fee (and collateral), and have enough *lovelace* left-over to send back along with the newly minted asset (each UTXO must contain some *lovelace*).

 Compile the minting policy script:
 ```bash